 Every 12 months you're entitled to a free credit report from each of the three nationwide credit reporting agencies (also called credit bureaus) and, in some cases, even more.
-And, if you need another copy from Equifax, Experian, or Transunion within that 12-month period, you can pay for it.
+And, if you need another copy from Equifax, Experian, or Transunion after you've exhausted your free copies, you can pay for one.

 To get your free annual report from the three big credit reporting agencies—Experian, Equifax, and Transunion—go to AnnualCreditReport.com.

 There are so many ways to get copies of your credit reports for free, you will probably never need to buy a copy.
 But if you do need another copy—or if you don’t qualify for a free copy—you’ll have to pay about a fee to get a credit report from one of the nationwide credit reporting agencies.

 The agencies' websites sometimes hide the charge for ordering one credit report and advertise a low cost or a free copy with a 30-day or longer trial membership for one of their services, such as credit monitoring.
 If you don’t want the service, be sure to cancel it within the 30 days to avoid the high monthly fees.

 To order additional credit reports after you’ve received your free annual report from the Annual Credit Report service, you must contact the credit reporting agency directly.
 You can do so:

 You will have to provide some personal information so the credit reporting agency can identify you.

 To contact the three nationwide credit reporting agencies directly, go to:

 P.O.
 Box 740241